 The Mythological Cycle tells the stories of ancient Irish gods and godlike people who according to legend arrived in Ireland in a series of invasions dating back over thousands of years.

-Much of the cycle relates the exploits of the Tuatha Dé Danann – the people of the goddess Danu.
-Some of the best known stories include the Children of Lir, the Wooing of Etain and the Dream of Aengus.
+Much of the cycle relates to the exploits of the Tuatha Dé Danann – the people of the goddess Danu.
+Some of the best known stories include The Children of Lir, The Wooing of Etain and The Dream of Aengus.

 Aengus was the son of the gods, the Dagda and Boann.
 Boann was the wife of Nechtan at the time so to hide the illicit affair, the Dagda cast a spell making the sun stand still for nine months.
 This meant Aengus was effectively conceived and born within one day.

 When Aengus becomes a man, he returns home one day to find that his father the Dagda has shared all his land between his four legitimate sons leaving nothing for Aengus.
 Aengus is furious and plays a trick to dispossess the Dagda of his home, the area of Brú na Bóinne, which is now famous for its passage tombs.

 Another story, The Dream of Aengus, tells how Aengus pursued a beautiful woman he had seen only in a dream.